My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

 This easy homemade vegan condensed milk is made with 4 ingredients and calls for just a few minutes of cooking.
-Rich, creamy, and naturally sweetened, it's a decadent (yet wholesome) way to sweeten your favorite coffee and tea beverages and add extra wow factor to desserts!
+Rich, creamy, and sweetened with maple syrup, it's a decadent (yet wholesome) way to sweeten your favorite coffee and tea beverages and add extra wow factor to desserts!
 Free from oil, soy, refined sugar, coconut.

 Yield: makes about 1 ½ cups or 12 fluid ounces.